Metrics to Detect Small-Scale and Large-Scale Citation Orchestration: Introduction

 Eventually, citation orchestration can distort citation rankings and compromise the fairness and accuracy of research evaluation processes~\cite{waltman2011towards}.
 In order to understand the extent of citation orchestration and characterize its presence across science, here we use the entire Scopus database, which provides comprehensive coverage of scholarly literature across diverse disciplines and facilitates a multi-dimensional exploration of citation patterns~\cite{burnham2006scopus,falagas2008comparison}.
 We develop three readily accessible and interpretable metrics that may provide hints to possible citation orchestration behavior.
+We also explore whether an excessive proportion of authors with extreme values in such orchestration indicators have had publications retracted from the literature for reasons other than publisher or journal error.